 Exercise 3: Cluster the words

-Instruction: Sort these words according to whether they describe the weather or a natural meteorological phenomenon.
+Instruction: Sort these words according to whether they describe clear and sunny weather or cloudy and rainy weather.

 Exercise 4: Translate and use in a sentence